What's the #1 Business Result you MUST achieve?

 “A lot of the ads we sell in this space skew toward men, so we don’t usually get a lot of packaged goods sales (think breakfast cereals), but we have sales goals to meet, so we took a new look at packaged goods.
 We created some messaging for brand managers that explains how we upgraded the “Your Life” section with certain content that will appeal more effectively to both men and women.
 We loaded the messaging into Salesforce CRM and sent out emails to a list of new contacts.
 This effort yielded a full page ad in only two weeks.
 When you can send an email and it turns into $150,000 of new business in two weeks, that will sure get your attention.”

 Hill says that seasoned sales professionals aren’t always initially enthusiastic with being told what to do and when to do it.
-However, he is now convinced that the Baker Sales Play strategy, enabled by Salesforce CRM, provides a much-needed framework upon which to build the discipline and the process needed to uncover new prospects and drive more business.
+However, he is now convinced that the Baker Sales Play strategy, enabled by Salesforce, provides a much-needed framework upon which to build the discipline and the process needed to uncover new prospects and drive more business.

 As he explained it, “Once you start getting responses back from those new contacts, suddenly you are very engaged.”